CheongLoic/ECE-NodeJS-Lab-2019/Final-Project-NodeJS/README.md

 ECE's students in the group ING 4 SI 03 Inter

 ## About this work
-This work is the final project in NodeJS
+This work is the final project in NodeJS  for the Web Technology course at ECE Paris-Lyon, ING4.

 There are :
 - Home page